Risograph Effect

 • enough restraint to stay usable

 Too little texture and the image just looks recolored.
 Too much texture and it can become muddy.
-Too little contrast and it feels flat.
-Too much contrast and it can lose the charm of layered print.
+Too little tonal lift and dark subjects can disappear.
+Too much tonal lift and the image can lose some of its moody graphic punch.

 That balance is what makes this kind of effect so useful for both polished editorial design and rougher DIY poster aesthetics.